ExeClim/Isca/docs/source/modules/vert_coordinate.rst

 Summary
 -------

 Climate models split the atmosphere into a number of different levels in order to calculate various quantities (e.g. temperature :math:`T`, zonal wind :math:`u`) throughout the depth of the model.
 There are a number of ways one may wish to divide the atmosphere; this is the purpose of the ``vert_coordinate`` module.
-Isca provides four different methods for prescribing model levels:
+Isca provides four different methods for prescribing model levels, which will be detailed later:

 1. Manually prescribed levels
 2. Even Sigma levels
 3. Uneven Sigma levels
 4. Hybrid Scheme

-which we will elaborate on later, but first a note about model levels in climate models.
+Glancing at any of the output files produced by Isca, one will notice that there are two different pressure levels listed. ``p_half`` represents the upper/lower boundaries of each model layer whilst ``p_full`` is the pressure height of the mid-point of each layer.
+Each of Isca's four level schemes produce an array of ``p_half`` values, from which the corresponding ``p_full`` are calculated.

 Pressure or Sigma Levels??
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Whilst at first glance one might think the best way to divide up the atmosphere is using pressure levels (i.e. 1000-900hPa, 900-800hPa etc.), it is far more common in climate models to use what are known as sigma (:math:`\sigma`) levels, which are scaled pressure levels.
 Doing so is advantageous when topography is included in the model, as the different model levels form continuous functions; there are no discontinuities where the terrain intercepts the pressure levels.

-The figure below compares how conventional pressure levels intercept a mountain in the model, whereas the two schemes using :math:`\sigma`-levels follow the curvature of the terrain.
-All three models have 10 levels, but note how the distribution changes when using the uneven scheme.
+The figure below compares a conventional pressure level based scheme against two different :math:`\sigma`-level schemes (even/uneven), with black lines and red dashes representing ``p_half`` and ``p_full`` values respectively.
+Note how the pressure levels intercept the mountain, whereas the two schemes using :math:`\sigma`-levels follow the curvature of the terrain.
+All three models have 10 levels.

 .. figure:: model_levels.png
    :scale: 100

-.. note:: Isca models will usually contain two pressure variables in their output files. ``p_half`` represents the boundaries of each model layer (black lines above) whereas ``p_full`` is the pressure height of the mid-point of each layer, denoted by the dashed red lines above.
+.. note:: The model levels in any output files will follow the scheme selected in the namelist.
+If you wish to interpret these results in a pressure coordinate basis, it is necessary to interpolate back to standard pressure levels.
+If your model has no topography then :math:`\sigma`-levels are equivalent to pressure levels, so this is not required. *(Interpolation documentation will follow in future)*

 Namelist options
 ----------------